dibyadas/imagery/README.md

 Deploy this app on heroku and install the app on slack.
 Create account on Imgur and get a `Client-ID` Add `slack_access_token` and `client_id` to the environment variables in Heroku config.

+## Updates

+Imagery now sends a private message that asks if the image is to be uploaded to Imgur.
+(In case it's an private image)

 ## TODO
 - [ ] Add support for other file types (?)